 This is a spice from the turmeric plant.
 Turmeric offers many benefits to your dog’s health.
 The most active ingredient in turmeric is curcumin.
 Curcumin is a curcuminoid that derives from the turmeric root.
 Curcuminoids give this plant some of its medicinal properties, such as:

-Anti-Inflammatory – NF-kB is a molecule that travels into the nuclei of cells an activates genes related to inflammation.
+- Anti-Inflammatory – NF-kB is a molecule that travels into the nuclei of cells and activates genes related to inflammation.
 Curcumin is capable of blocking the NF-kB molecule.
 This makes it a candidate for helping with many inflammation-related disorders like arthritis or certain immune disorders.

 3. Fish Oil

-Omega-3 fatty acids (DHA) – DHA is the other omega-3 fatty acid found in fish oil.
-DHA is important in the development of a puppy’s eyes and brains.
+- Omega-3 fatty acids (DHA) – DHA is the other omega-3 fatty acid found in fish oil.
+DHA is important in the development of a puppy’s eyes and brain.
 Giving a pregnant or nursing mother DHA can be beneficial to the development of its offspring once born.

 4. Hemp Seed Oil